astorDev/backi/postgres/for-update-article/index.md

 ).ToListAsync();
 ```

-Before exiting let's sleep for a little while, so that we can run another queries against the table with some locked items:
+Before exiting let's sleep for a little while, so that we can run another query against the table with some locked items:

 ```csharp
 public async Task FinishAndSleep(int milliseconds)